leios/gpu-handbook/src/content/abstractions.md

 ## Installation

+I think it is important to pause a second before jumping in to the water to remind ourselves of a simple truth: the first step of any project is always the hardest.
+This also holds true for programming, so if you find yourself a little lost while reading this chapter, that's totally normal.
+It's ok to put the book down.
+It's ok to ask for help.
+The most important thing is that you are steadily making progress towards your goals, whatever they might be.

+Now let's begin.

 As mentioned in the introduction, we will be using the Julia programming language for this book, so the first step is to install Julia.
 It is important to note that this book is intended for those who already have some (at least limited) familiarity with programming.
 As such, I will keep the installation instructions brief.